benjaminpharris/benjaminpharris.github.io/index.md

 ---

 ## About Me
-I’m a quantitative analyst, builder, and strategist who blends finance, data science, and creative coding[cite: 16].
-This is where I share some of the projects I build in Python — from statistical modeling to fractal explorers[cite: 16].
+I’m a data scientist  who blends finance, data science, and creative coding.
+This is where I share some of the projects I build in Python — from statistical modeling to fractal explorers.

-* 📈 Finance, modeling, and market structure [cite: 17]
+* 📈 Finance, modeling, and market structure
-* 🧪 Experimentation and statistical inference [cite: 17]
+* 🧪 Experimentation and statistical inference
-* 🧠 Human-centered insight through data [cite: 17]
+* 🧠 Human-centered insight through data
-* 🎨 Visual & creative coding for fun [cite: 17]
+* 🎨 Visual & creative coding for fun

 ---